-- 5.13.4.1 It shall be possible for a maintainer to prohibit remote control to facilitate the safe execution of maintenance procedures. - 5.13.4.2 The system shall supervise the extent and speed of the movement. - 5.13.4.3 The system shall facilitate the formation of trains, whilst mitigating the risks associated with derailment and collision. - 5.13.4.4 It shall be possible for a remote driver to awaken an on-board system. - 5.13.4.5 The on-board system shall provide regular updates for example position reports. - 5.13.4.6 The system shall include mechanism that ensures accurate call routing. - 5.13.4.7 The system shall enable an engine being controlled remotely to be stopped in an emergency. - 5.13.4.8 Any loss of communications during remote control shall result in the effected engine being brought to a stand, and the movement will not restart until the communication session is re-established and authorised by the controller. - 5.13.5 Usability criteria - 5.13.5.1 A remote driver shall be made aware of the presence of an open desk or active maintainer override control if they attempt to remotely control the effected engine. - 5.13.5.2 A maintainer shall be able to override the remote control feature with the minimum of interaction (for example single button press). - 5.13.5.3 A remote driver shall be limited to the number of engines that can be under their control at any one time (for example no more than one moving at any one time). - 5.13.5.4 A remote driver shall be able to select an engine to be controlled remotely with the minimum of interaction (for example selection from a list, asset number). - 5.13.5.5 A remote driver shall be provided with accurate information about the engines under remote control (for example location, speed, direction of travel etc...). - 5.13.5.6 Interruptions in communication sessions shall be indicated to the remote driver and associated with an audible alarm/tone. - 5.13.5.7 In an emergency a remote driver shall be able to stop an engine, or all engines under their control with the minimum of interaction (for example a single button press). - 5.13.5.8 Activation of the emergency control shall be communicated to all affected parties (for example shunters). - 5.13.6 Related application interfaces - 5.13.6.1 This section provides information relating to the relationships that exist between this application and others.
+- 5.13.4.1 It shall be possible for a maintainer to prohibit remote control to facilitate the safe execution of maintenance procedures. - 5.13.4.2 The system shall supervise the extent and speed of the movement. - 5.13.4.3 The system shall facilitate the formation of trains, whilst mitigating the risks associated with derailment and collision. - 5.13.4.4 It shall be possible for a remote driver to awaken an on-board system. - 5.13.4.5 The on-board system shall provide regular updates for example position reports. - 5.13.4.6 The system shall include mechanism that ensures accurate call routing. - 5.13.4.7 The system shall enable an engine being controlled remotely to be stopped in an emergency. - 5.13.4.8 Any loss of communications during remote control shall result in the affected engine being brought to a stand, and the movement will not restart until the communication session is re-established and authorised by the controller. - 5.13.4.9 Any risk associated with a failure or inability of the FRMCS system to provide communications when required by this application shall be mitigated by the application itself.

+- 5.13.5.1 A remote driver shall be made aware of the presence of an active maintainer override control if they attempt to remotely control the effected engine. - 5.13.5.2 A maintainer shall be able to override the remote control feature with the minimum of interaction (for example single button press). - 5.13.5.3 A remote driver shall be limited to the number of engines that can be under their control at any one time (for example no more than one moving at any one time). - 5.13.5.4 A remote driver shall be able to select an engine to be controlled remotely with the minimum of interaction (for example selection from a list, asset number). - 5.13.5.5 A remote driver shall be provided with accurate information about the engines under remote control (for example location, speed, direction of travel etc...). - 5.13.5.6 Interruptions in communication sessions shall be indicated to the remote driver and associated with an audible alarm/tone. - 5.13.5.7 In an emergency a remote driver shall be able to stop an engine, or all engines under their control with the minimum of interaction (for example a single button press). - 5.13.5.8 Activation of the emergency control shall be communicated to all affected parties (for example shunters).

+5.13.6.1 This section provides information relating to the relationships that exist between this application and others.
 It is envisaged that a user profile that includes this application will also have all related applications shown in Table 37 included within their profile.

 Ref Title of related application

 8.3 Role management and presence

 8.4 Location services

 8.5 Authorisation of communication

 8.7 Authorisation of application

 8.8 QoS Class Negotiation

 8.12 Arbitration

-8.10 Secure data communication

 5.20 Data recording and access

 6.20 Transfer of data

+8.10 Secure data communication